Book Talk: Tragedy prompted author to write novel in six weeks

-TOKYO Elise is a single mother whose only child is killed in a sudden freak accident.
-Distraught, she at first wants to join her son - but then realizes she must stay alive to care for his beloved cat, which gradually draws her back into life.
+TOKYO, April 11 Elise is a single mother whose only child is killed in a sudden freak accident.
+Distraught, she at first wants to join her son - but then realises she must stay alive to care for his beloved cat, which gradually draws her back into life.

 "The Cat", by award-winning Israeli-born author Edeet Ravel, got its start from the July 2011 news that a gunman had opened fire at a youth camp on a Norwegian holiday island, killing 77 people, setting off a compulsion that had her writing so rapidly she completed a draft of the book in six weeks.